 Repayments automatically come out of your merchant account.
-This happens daily, weekly, or monthly, depending upon the agreement with your lender.
+This happens daily or weekly, depending upon the agreement with your lender.
 Your provider may have a repayment structure already in place, but there could be room to negotiate.
 There are a few popular repayment structures that vary between providers.

 The cash advance provider will set up a lockbox in your name controlled by their company.
 You will then have your sales connected to this new bank account instead of your business account.
 Your lender will deduct their percentage of the sales and send the rest to your business account.
 You should be aware that choosing this method may cause delays in the transfer of funds.
 Overall, this repayment structure is not very popular.
 This is because it gives your financier direct access to all of your sales and profits before you can access the funds yourself.

-For many, merchant cash advances solve all of their business funding problems.
+For many, merchant cash advances are a viable solution to their business funding problems.
 Here are just a few of the positives when considering a merchant cash advance:

 If your business has a strong cash flow but does not meet the terms for a traditional loan, you might be a good candidate for an MCA.
 Merchant cash advances also have quick application processes with minimal paperwork.
 After submitting your application, it only takes a few business days before you have cash in hand.
 This can mean the world to new or struggling businesses.

 The variable repayment structures can also be a draw, as these payments fully depend on your sales.
 This means when business is slow, you don’t need to worry about having enough revenue to cover your repayments.
-Finally, there is no collateral required for a cash advance and you will generally not be asked to put down any sort of deposit to receive your financing.
+Finally, cash advances do not always require collateral.
+This means you will generally not have to put down any sort of deposit to receive your financing.

 Despite all of the positives listed above, merchant cash advances do have some drawbacks.
 Here are a few of the cons that come with this type of business funding:

 One of the drawbacks to cash advances is pricing.
-It’s important to analyze every aspect of your MCA or merchant account agreement to make sure you are being charged a fair and reasonable rate.
+It’s important to analyze every aspect of your MCA or merchant account agreement to make sure you are paying a fair and reasonable rate.

 Providers may require you to use certain payment processors, regardless of any current business contracts or personal preferences you may have.
 This varies by merchant services provider but it is best to check before signing.
 Merchant cash advances can also come with delayed payments, particularly if you are using the lockbox repayment structure.
-Your lender will have primary access to your revenue and, though uncommon, there is a risk of your funds being withheld.
-If you’re worried about this, seek out a merchant cash advance that uses another method to accept payment.
+Your lender will have primary access to your revenue and, though uncommon, there is a risk of your lender withholding your funds.
+If this concerns you, seek out a merchant cash advance that uses another method to accept payment.

 Merchant cash advances are not as fully regulated as loans and therefore offer you less protection.
 Merchant cash advances are generally not covered by the usury laws that govern loans because of their definition as a sales agreement.
 However, you may still want to consider a merchant cash advance if you do not qualify for other forms of financing.